 Then select Group Buy Options in the menu to the right.

-Select Yes under Group Buy to activate this feature for the product.
+Select Yes under Group Buy? to activate this feature for the product.

-Firstly I would select the order cycle or date range of interest.
+Select the order cycle or date range of interest.

 Click update to save changes to customer orders.

-Current Fulfilled Orders divides your total quantity ordered by the group buy unit size.
+Current Fulfilled Units divides your total quantity ordered by the group buy unit size.
 If this figure is greater than 1, it tells you that the existing customer order satisfy or exceed your required group buy unit size.
 If this figure is less than 1, existing customer orders don’t meet that threshold.
 As you raise the quantity of customer orders, this figure will raise.

-Max Fulfilled Order takes the sum or all of the customer’s MAX order quantities and divides this by the Group Buy Unit Size.
+Max Fulfilled Units takes the sum or all of the customer’s MAX order quantities and divides this by the Group Buy Unit Size.
 If the number is over 1, then you know that the total of your MAX orders exceeds the required group buy quantity.
 If it’s below zero, it means that even the MAX order quantities won’t reach the threshold.